Ultimate Guide: How to Wean a Baby at 6 - 9 Months

 The decision to wean is a personal one between you and your baby.
 If the right time to do so has arrived, here are some helpful tips that can make the transition as smooth as possible:

 - Watch for signs of self-weaning.
 Some babies wean entirely on their own around 9 months old.
 Signs that they’re losing interest in nursing can range from becoming easily distracted and nursing for shorter periods to biting at the breast, refusing to nurse, and being especially fussy during nursing sessions.
 If you’re ready to wean too, then keep an eye out for these signs and don’t try to resolve your baby’s disinterest or breastfeeding strike.

-Instead, feed him or her with your pumped milk – or formula, if you’ve already exhausted your fridge or freezer supply – in a bottle.
+Instead, feed him or her with your pumped milk – or formula, if you’ve already exhausted your fridge or freezer supply.
 Around this time, your little one is also likely ready for you to begin introducing sippy cups, which can be helpful to minimize nursing sessions and further encourage weaning.

 - Speaking of formula…The American Academy of Pediatrics says that babies should only drink breast milk or formula during their first year of life.
 Since your little one won’t reach their first birthday for another 3 – 6 months, it’s important to have a healthy alternative on hand to take the place of your breast milk.
 While no formula can replicate all the wonderful vitamins, nutrients, and components found in breast milk, finding the best “next best thing” can help ensure your little one still gets many of the essential vitamins and minerals necessary for their early health and development.